 About The GSA

 The Graduate Students’ Association (GSA) is established by the province’s Post-Secondary Learning Act (PSLA) as a corporation to represent graduate students at the University of Alberta.
 (See section 93 of the PSLA).
-As a stand-alone corporation, the GSA is governed by a Council established by the PSLA, led by Directly-Elected Officers, and run by a professional staff, with management reporting regularly to the President, Board, and Council.
+As a stand-alone corporation, the GSA is governed by a Council established by the PSLA, led by Directly-Elected Officers, and managed by a professional staff, with management reporting regularly to the President, Board, and Council.

 The GSA is a not-for-profit body with the responsibility under the PSLA to represent graduate students to the University, including the Board of Governors.
 As a separate corporate entity from the U of A, the GSA has its own lawyers, auditor, chartered accountant, and professional staff.
 The GSA administers a budget of over $1M, including some $600K in grants and bursaries, has numerous services including a health and dental plan and group insurance, and is a founding member of the Campus Food Bank.

 One of the GSA’s key responsibilities is to act with “exclusive authority” in representing graduate students in negotiating a Collective Agreement for academically-employed graduate students.
 (See PSLA, section 96(1)).

 As the official representative body for all Masters and Doctoral students at the University of Alberta, the GSA represents over 7600 graduate students on some 170 committees, councils, and boards that regulate or shape a graduate student’s academic and non-academic life at the University of Alberta.
 To list a few, the GSA is represented on the Board of Governors, General Faculties Council and all its committees, the Faculty of Graduate Studies and Research Council, the Senate, the Alumni Council, and all GSA committees.

 The equivalent organization for undergraduate students is the Students’ Union, which is also set out in the PSLA as a corporation separate from the University of Alberta.